rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 =======================================================

+#### Attacker machine

-Attacker machine:  Default install of Kali Linux or Parrot OS is fine.
+Default install of Kali Linux or Parrot OS is fine.
 Again all we need is access to Metasploit Framework 5 so this guide does not cover baseline setup for the Attacker Machine.
 Specific steps to configure Metasploit to receive our Meterpreter reverse TCP connection are covered in the Section 6: Execution.

+#### Victim Machine

-Victim Machine:  Nothing to do just yet.
+Nothing to do just yet.
 Again, just ensure the Attacker and Victim Machines can ping each other.

-Development Machine:
+#### Development Machine

 Install git:  https://git-scm.com/download/win